2019 Spa-Francorchamps Formula 2 round: Feature race accident

 A Dallara F2 2018 entered by BWT Arden and driven by Hubert.
 Picture taken at the Red Bull Ring.

 The seriousness of the accident and the amount of debris littered across the circuit meant that the race was immediately red-flagged.
 Hubert was attended to by medical staff within one minute of the accident unfolding.
 He and Correa were extracted from their cars and rushed to the circuit's medical centre.
 Hubert died of his injuries eighty-three minutes after the accident while Correa was stabilised and transferred to a hospital in Liège.
 He was admitted to intensive care and diagnosed with a spinal injury and fractured legs.
 He was reported to be conscious and lucid before undergoing surgery.
 His injuries ruled him out of competing for the remainder of the season.
 Correa was transferred to a specialist facility in the UK where he entered acute respiratory failure brought about by acute respiratory distress syndrome.
 His condition was downgraded to critical, but stable, but he was placed in a medically-induced coma on 7 September.
 Correa was brought out of the coma on 20 September, and underwent surgery to save his lower right leg.
 The reconstructive surgery was largely deemed a success.
 Correa's long-term prognosis called for up to a year of rehabilitation.

 The feature race was not restarted and no result was issued, as per FIA regulations, as the leader had only completed one lap so the race was abandoned.
 The sprint race that had been planned for the following morning was cancelled after Hubert's death was announced.
-Hubert's death was the first fatality for a driver competing in the second tier of FIA-sanctioned formula racing since Henry Surtees' accident in the 2009 FIA Formula Two Championship.